ikondra/vlm-vs-hate-memes/README.md

 Q4.
 What’s the hidden message in this meme that promotes racism?
 Q5.
 Should this image with its overlaid text be considered racism hate?
 Explain your reasoning.

+## Chain-of-Thought 18 - CoT_race18

+***RAG Query on HatReD Dataset Reasonings***
+What specific elements make a meme hateful?
+Give detailed descriptions and analysis.

+***Prompt***
+Use the following contextual knowledge to answer the prompt below: A meme can be considered hateful based on several specific elements present in its content.
+These elements include ridiculing or mocking specific groups of people based on their race, ethnicity, religion, gender, or other characteristics.
+Hateful memes often dehumanize individuals by portraying them as inferior, dangerous, or undesirable.
+They may also contain derogatory language, stereotypes, or false information intended to incite hatred or violence towards a particular group.
+Additionally, hateful memes may target vulnerable populations and perpetuate harmful narratives that reinforce discrimination and prejudice.
+Overall, the key elements that make a meme hateful are the intent to harm, spread negativity, and promote harmful attitudes towards marginalized communities.

+This is a meme that may contain racist content.
+Racism is defined as: actions, biases, prejudices, or beliefs on the part of one group or individual that discriminates against, marginalizes, or in any way oppresses another group or individual that is perceived as being racially different.
+With this knowledge, please answer the following questions, in order:
+Q1a.
+Does the text contain racist words or phrases?
+Q1b.
+List all explicit or implied meanings for any racist words or phrases.
+Explain your reasoning.
+Q2a.
+List all components and entities in the image.
+Q2b.
+What is happening in the image?
+Q2c.
+List all explicit or implied meanings for any racist visuals.
+Explain your reasoning.
+Q3.
+How is the image related to the overlaid text?
+Explain.
+Q4.
+What’s the hidden message in this meme that promotes racism?
+Q5.
+Should this image with its overlaid text be considered racism hate?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought - in_context_learning_CoT

 ***Prompt***